ibm-cloud-docs/account/account_faq.md

 You can open a support ticket if you encounter an error when you try to create your account.

-* To open a support ticket from the Support Center, click **Open a case** from the Get help section.
+* To open a support ticket from the Support Center, click **Open a ticket** from the Get help section.
 * To open a support ticket from the IBM Cloud console menu bar, click **Support** &gt; **Add ticket**.
 * Once the support ticket is opened, you will receive an email notification momentarily for the ticket.
 Follow the instructions in the email for further communication on the issue.